Cancer

 Although it's unlikely to be cancer, it's important to speak to a GP so they can investigate.
 Finding cancer early means it's easier to treat.

-If your GP suspects cancer, they'll refer you to a specialist – usually within 2 weeks.
+If your GP thinks you have symptoms that could be cancer, they'll refer you to a specialist.
+This will usually be an urgent referral.

 Coughing, chest pain and breathlessness